PLEASE SHARE ELECTRONICALLY ♻ DO

 oxide was recently found to be a major scavenger of stratospheric ozone, with

-to any propellant-based aerosol, some propellants aren't as bad as others.
+some propellants aren't as bad as others.
+Liquid Hydrofluoroolefin

-gaining some acceptance due to their relatively low vapor pressure, relatively
+(HFO) propellants are gaining some acceptance due to their relatively low vapor

 Have old appliances professionally recycled.
 When you recycle your appliance, there’s a lot

-more than the environmental savings from having the steel and plastic reused to
+more to the environmental savings from having the steel and plastic reused to

 make new products.
 Your old AC or fridge probably used refrigerants that are